Loews Cedar Center

 - May 17, 2012 — REMEMBERING CINERAMA (Part 49: Cleveland)

-The Fox Cedar Center theatre opened on August 6, 1968, at the Cedar Center Plaza in University Heights.
-Loews took over the theatre in the mid-1970’s, twinned it, and operated it until it was closed on August 28, 1997.
+The Fox Cedar Center theatre opened on August 6, 1968, at the Cedar Center Plaza in South Euclid, OH.
+It was operated by National General Corp. and had 1,150-seats.
+Loews took over the theatre on June 4, 1975 and they twinned it with a total capacity of 1,241-seats (605 & 636).
+It was later operated by Sony Theatres and it was closed on August 28, 1997.
 The theatre space was vacant for several years and was later demolished.

 Just login to your account and subscribe to this theater.